Model-Level GNN Explanations via Rule-to-Graph Readout for Logit Reconstruction: Theoretical Justification for Subtree-Based Subgraph Concept Extraction.

 As we discussed in \cref{app:less_gnns}, GNNs that update the node embeddings by mean-pooling may produce the same root node embeddings for the subtrees with the same node distribution, and the ones using max-pooling may produce the same root node embeddings for the subtrees with the same node set.
 For these GNNs, there is a higher risk of clustering multiple entirely different substructures to the same concept as those non-isomorphic subtrees may share the same root node embedding.

 To mitigate this issue, we introduce a \emph{hash model} that aids in distinguishing global graph concepts induced by subtrees with similar node distributions or node sets but significantly different structures.
-Specifically, after we obtain the local clusters, we feed to each local graph concept to a hash model $\Omega(\cdot)$ that returns the graph embedding of it.
+Specifically, after we obtain the local clusters, we feed each local graph concept to a hash model $\Omega(\cdot)$ that returns the graph embedding of it.
 Then, we concatenate the hashed graph embedding of the local concept to its original embedding to obtain the updated embedding for it.
-Let $\vm_{o}$ be the original embedding of local concept $o$, then the updated embedding $\hat{\vm_{o}}$ is

-The steps afterwards remain the same as we discussed in \cref{sec:global_clus}.
+Let $\vm_{o}$ be the original embedding of local concept $o$, then the updated embedding $\hat{\vm_{o}}$ is $\hat{\vm_{o}} = \text{Concat}\left(\vm_{o}, \Omega(o)\right). $ The steps afterwards remain the same as we discussed in \cref{sec:method}.
 A hash model should be able to distinguish graph concepts that have the same node distribution or the same node set.
 For example, the WL-test can be used as a hash model.